Skip to content

 NoTranslations

-A pass-through manager that returns every key unchanged.
+A pass-through manager that returns every key unchanged (the full key, not just its last segment — its get_key never misses, so the fallback chain is never walked).
 Useful as an explicit default or in environments where you want locale detection but no translation lookup.
+It is also what translate falls back to when no manager has been configured.

 Fallback locales